Effective: October 1, 2019

 Your Right to Inspect and Copy.

-You have the right to inspect and to obtain a copy of the medical information maintained by the County of Sonoma.
+You have the right to inspect and to obtain a copy of the medical information maintained by the County of Sonoma, including results of lab tests performed by us.
 Usually, this includes medical and billing records, but may not include some mental health information.

 Requests to inspect or obtain a copy of your medical information must be submitted in writing.
 If you request a copy of the information, you will be charged a fee for the costs of copying, mailing or other supplies associated with your request.
 We will notify you of the cost involved and you may choose to withdraw or modify your request before any costs are incurred.